wanze/Google-Analytics-API-PHP/README.md

 The class supports getting the access tokens for *web applications* and *service accounts* registered in the Google APIs console.
 See the documentation for further informations: https://developers.google.com/accounts/docs/OAuth2

+##Install via Composer
+Just add the following line in your `composer.json` and update your dependencies via running composer update command.
+`"shahariaazam/google-analytics-api-php": "dev-master"`

 ##1.
 Basic Setup

 * Create a Project in the Google APIs Console: https://code.google.com/apis/console/